NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 ## 2. File Manipulations

-After retrieving output from the data portal (or recieving output from a simulation), you can process the data to create the files you need for your analysis.
+After retrieving the `fort.11` files from the data portal, we can process the data to create the files we need for our analysis.
 Post-processing includes interpolating and regridding data to different vertical coordinate systems, adding derived variables to the files, and converting between filetypes, just to name a few examples.

 The following exercises are designed to demonstrate how CAP can be used for post-processing MGCM output.
-You should follow along in the `INERTCLDS/` and `ACTIVECLDS/` directories you created containing the `fort.11` files you downloaded.
+You should follow along using the files in your `INERTCLDS/` and `ACTIVECLDS/` directories.

-**After post-processing these files, we will use them to make plots with MarsPlot.
-Don't delete anything!**
+**After post-processing these files, we will use them to make plots with `MarsPlot` so do *not* delete anything!**

-Start with the radiatively inert cloud simulation (RIC; `INERTCLDS/`) and complete exercises 2.1-2.8 below.
-Then we will give you specific instructions regarding which exercises to repeat for the radiatively active cloud simulation (RAC; `ACTIVECLDS/`).
+Start with the RIC simulation (`INERTCLDS/`) and complete exercises 2.1-2.8 below.
+We will then provide specific instructions regarding which exercises to repeat with the RAC simulation (`ACTIVECLDS/`).

 ***

-#### 2.1 Convert the `fort.11` files into `netCDF` files for compatibility with CAP
+### 2.1 Convert the `fort.11` files into `netCDF` files for compatibility with CAP

-To do this, go to your `INERTCLDS/` directory, and type:
+First, go to your `INERTCLDS/` directory, and type:

 ```bash
 (amesGCM3)>$ MarsFiles.py fort.11_* -fv3 fixed average daily diurn